AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module15/ex4.md

 ![DSW](./images/createmodel1.png)

 To train this model, you need to provide it with an Input Dataset.
-In our case, the dataset to use is called **Platform Demo - Car Insurance Interactions**.
+In our case, the dataset to use is called **AEP Demo - Car Insurance Interactions**.
 Select it from the list.

 ![DSW](./images/input.png)